ozyinc/website/content/cv.en.md

 During my time at METU I took an active role in many student societies and hosted some events regarding those.
 Some societies I have participated in:

 {{< cv/collapse title="METU Young Entrepreneurs Society (METU YES)" >}}
 I was a member of the society for 3 years, of which I was the IT coordinator for 1.5 years.
-During my time I took responsibility on organizing many events (like Crystal Tree Awarding Ceremony, Entrepreneurship and Engineering Summit and NASA Space Apps Challenge) and interviews and maintained and improved the infrastructure needs of the society.
+During my time I took responsibility for organizing many events (like Crystal Tree Awarding Ceremony, Entrepreneurship and Engineering Summit and NASA Space Apps Challenge) and interviews and maintained and improved the infrastructure needs of the society.

 During my time in the society I got to know many people from my university and from the entrepreneurship ecosystem in Turkey.
 Furthermore, I have gained experience in creating and developing web solutions and learned from my mistakes (including accidentally wiping an SQL database with a wrong query on production :sweat_smile: ).
 I have further described my experience with those here: {{< todo >}}

 {{< /cv/collapse >}}

 {{< cv/collapse title="METU Computer Club (METU CCLUB)" >}}
-Even though I didn't directly contribute to the club by attending to meetings, I have helped them develop their website with a better admin interface, and I have written some articles to their e-journal e-Bergi.
+Even though I didn't directly contribute to the club by attending the meetings, I have helped them develop their website with a better admin interface, and I have written some articles to their e-journal e-Bergi.

-The articles that I wrote (in Turkish) during my undergrad studies can be found [here](https://e-bergi.com/yazar/ozan-incesulu/).
+The articles that I wrote (in Turkish) during my undergraduate studies can be found [here](https://e-bergi.com/yazar/ozan-incesulu/).
 {{< /cv/collapse >}}
 {{< /cv/collapse >}}
 {{< cv/detail>}}